 Ajaigarh Fort was built about 900 by the Chandela kings; the last Indian ruler was a local chieftain named Lakshman Daowa, who surrendered in 1809 to a British force commanded by a Colonel Martindell.
 The bombardment preceding that surrender left the fort in the ruins seen today.

-View back down to Ajaigarh town; the current raja's palace is the white mansion on the opposite hill.
+View back down to Ajaigarh town; the current raja's palace is the white mansion in the distance.

 One of several successive gates to the fort.

-Approaching the top: springs said to contain Ganges water.
+Approaching the top: a spring said to contain Ganges water.